 Harmony offers a multitude of locations up and down the East Coast for behavioral health services.
 Call us to learn about our facilities and treatment options.

-Does Insurance Cover Alcohol Medical Detox Treatment?
+Does Insurance Cover Alcohol Detox Programs?

 The 2010 Affordable Care Act identified essential behavioral health services that insurance providers are required to provide coverage for.
 This includes inpatient mental health treatment, psychotherapy, and addiction treatment programming.
 Detoxification programs are typically included in this because, for many, it is a medically necessary treatment program.

 Alcohol is an example of a substance that can induce uncomfortable, and even dangerous health conditions if someone were to detox without the supervision and support of qualified medical professionals.
-If you are wondering about your coverage options for alcohol detox and rehab facilities, we encourage you to complete our online insurance verification form and call (866) 461-4474 to review your plan with an Admissions Counselor today!
+If you are wondering about your coverage options for alcohol detox programs and rehab facilities, we encourage you to complete our online insurance verification form and call (866) 461-4474 to review your plan with an Admissions Counselor today!

 Detoxification programs that operate in a private facility tend to cost a bit more, at approximately $575 per day.
 Rapid detox tends to cost around $7,500, which accounts for the differences in medical treatment that are used to provide care.
 Some inpatient detox programs have an inpatient rehabilitation program that can be used at the end of your detoxification, to provide continued support and guidance in the beginning stages of your recovery.
 Outpatient detox programs are intended for individuals experiencing little to no withdrawal symptoms, with no risk of complications.
 This treatment option is typically around $1,000 per day.